scandale-project/scandale/README.md

 [Pumpkin](https://github.com/scandale-project/pumpkin),
-the MAS Demonic Surveillance Platform, is a libre software which is providing a __backend architecture__ for executing tests on an infrastructure, collecting results and storing proof of checks.
+the MAS Demonic Surveillance Platform, is a libre software which is providing a __backend architecture__ for collecting data from probes and storing proof of checks.
 It also provides different mechanisms of extensions and connections.